pranita7/Helpers/README.md

 # Helpers
-Donation Services with Python,Django,  MongoDB.
+Donation Services with Python,Django,  MongoDB and APIs.
 Just change your database name in settings.py file and run the file.
 Happy coding :)